awsdocs/amazon-emr-management-guide/doc_source/emr-vpc-launching-job-flows.md

 **Important**
 In order to create a NAT instance from the Amazon EMR, you need ec2:CreateRoute, `ec2:RevokeSecurityGroupEgress`, `ec2:AuthorizeSecurityGroupEgress`, `cloudformation:DescribeStackEvents` and `cloudformation:CreateStack` permissions\.
 **Note**
-There is an additional cost for launching an EC2 instance for your NAT device\.
+There is an additional cost for launching an Amazon EC2 instance for your NAT device\.

 1. Proceed with creating the cluster\.